medinaanthony4793/Opener/README.md

 - Tumblr
 - Pinterest

-`redirectRules` solves this by serving as a static set of rules for mapping input URLs to what they'd redirect to if they were loaded up as HTML from services like this.
+`redirects` solves this by serving as a static set of rules for mapping input URLs to what they'd redirect to if they were loaded up as HTML from services like this.
 The format for these rules is pretty simple.

 <table>
 <tr><th>Key</th><th>Type</th><th>Description</th></tr>
-<tr><td>Dictionary key</td><td>string</td><td>The keys for the entries in <code>redirectRules</code> are regular expressions to match.
+<tr><td>Dictionary key</td><td>string</td><td>The keys for the entries in <code>redirects</code> are regular expressions to match.
 If a match is found, the rule within it used.</td>
 <tr><td><code>param</code></td><td>string</td><td>A URL query parameter name.
 If the rule is matched, the value for <code>param</code> is used as the resulting URL to redirect to.
 Mutually exclusive with <code>format</code>.</td>
 <tr><td><code>format</code></td><td>string</td><td>A regex template to be used on the input if the rule is matched.
 Mutually exclusive with <code>param</code></td>
 </table>